ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index-errors.java.markdown

-﻿# Operations : How to Get Index Errors
+# Operations: How to Get Index Errors

 **GetIndexErrorsOperation** is used to return errors encountered during document indexing.